dseguy/changedBehavior/behavior/sortClosureReturnType.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  usort(): Returning bool from comparison function is deprecated, return an integer less than, equal to, or greater than zero in /codes/sortClosureReturnType.php on line 6
+   PHP Deprecated:  usort(): Returning bool from comparison function is deprecated, return an integer less than, equal to, or greater than zero

-   Deprecated: usort(): Returning bool from comparison function is deprecated, return an integer less than, equal to, or greater than zero in /codes/sortClosureReturnType.php on line 6
+   Deprecated: usort(): Returning bool from comparison function is deprecated, return an integer less than, equal to, or greater than zero
    Array
    (
        [0] => 1